Contact Student Conduct

 Our educational philosophy

-The mission of Housing and Residence Life is to create a welcoming and vibrant residential experience where students connect, explore and belong.
+The mission of Campus Living is to create a welcoming and vibrant campus living experience where students connect, explore and belong.
 This mission remains the focus of our department’s work in the area of student conduct.
 We know that college is a time of transition and uncertainty; just like the rest of us, college students sometimes make mistakes.
 The student conduct process is a means of enforcing positive community standards to foster personal growth and success.
 Our intention is to educate and develop students, not to punish them for their mistakes.

 Our student conduct philosophy centers on three goals: